ChadJeetington/rust-technical-assessment/README.md

 # Token swaps with external API integration:
 > Use Uniswap V2 Router to swap 10 ETH for USDC on Alice's account
 > Swap 10 ETH for USDC using Uniswap V2
-> Convert 500 USDC to ETH with 2% slippage
 > Use Uniswap V3 to swap ETH to DAI

 # Complex queries with RAG system: